Oahu Dream Weddings Tips & Advice

 - The contract lists the latest departure time we suggest.
 We've got it timed pretty well but, we suggest leaving earlier if possible, just in case there's a traffic event or the elevator in your hotel or parking structure is super busy (yes, that's happened LOL).
 If you arrive early, we can usually start early unless, vendors are traveling from another event.

 - Please meet us and be ready at the "meet" time is listed on your contract.
-If you think you'll need more time to travel to the site, find parking, or be ready, please arrive earlier.
+If you think you'll need more time to travel to the site, find parking, or be ready including guests, please make allowances.

-- Please make sure your family and guests know the "meet" time.
+- Make sure your family and guests know the "meet" time.
 We may not be able to wait for guests who are late.

-- Not wanting to see each other before the start of the ceremony is usually impractical at most beach locations but, we can accomodate you.
-Please let us know, it must scheduled on your contract so our vendors can make accomodations for this.
+- Not wanting to see each other before the start of the ceremony is usually impractical at most beach locations but, we will accomodate you.
+Please let us know so, we can scheduled and time it on your contract.
 FYI: Ordering a bride processional, does not mean you do not want to see each other.

 - If you arrive late, your services may have to be shortened or not performed and no monies will be returned.